 Mondays and Tuesdays, 3:00 - 5:00 p.m., April 1 - June 10, 2019.
 Classes will meet in MedEd 204 all dates except Monday, May 6th, and Tuesday, May 7th, when the class will be held in BRF2 4103.

-Consistently and unambiguously representing data is the critical first step toward reusing the data for various purposes such as patient care, research, and outcome analysis.
-This course describes existing means and methods of representing biomedical data to achieve data reusability.
+Consistently and unambiguously representing data and storing it is the critical first step toward reusing the data for various purposes such as patient care, research, and outcome analysis.
+This course describes a number of data persistence information models as well as how to represent biomedical data to achieve data reusability.

 - Explain why data standardization is important

 - Explain the use of various types of information persistence models (relational, graph, Bigtable) and their advantages and disadvantages

 - Explain the difference between classification and terminology systems.